New Italy government investigates fresh collapses in ancient Pompeii

 Pompeii, preserved under ash from a volcanic eruption in 79 A.D. and rediscovered in the 18th century, has been hit by a series of collapses in recent months and years which have sparked international outcry over the neglect of the site.

-Officials said the wall of a tomb around 1.7 metres (5.5 feet) high and 3.5 metres long collapsed in the necropolis of Porta Nocera in the early hours of Sunday.
+Officials said the wall of a tomb around 1.7 meters (5.5 feet) high and 3.5 meters long collapsed in the necropolis of Porta Nocera in the early hours of Sunday.

 That followed a smaller collapse on Saturday of part of an arch supporting the Temple of Venus.